hmc-cs111-spring2016/project/documents/design_and_implementation.md

 ### Are there any other DSLs for this domain?
 If so, what are they, and how does your language compare to these other languages?

 ## Language implementation

+### Your choice of an internal vs. external implementation and how and why you made that choice.

+### Your choice of a host language and how and why you made that choice.

+### Any significant syntax design decisions you've made and the reasons for those decisions.

+### An overview of the architecture of your system.